-*as of May 24, 2017 and subject to change.
-Please check back for updates and additions as they are announced.
+*Confirmed speakers as of March 9, 2018 and subject to change; please check back for updates and additions.

 Former DHS Assistant Secretary for International Affairs;